MichaelGallo/Favola/README.md

 ### Hypertext

-Action hypertext is written in HTML or Markdown, and can be styled using CSS.
-To switch between HTML and Markdown, use the `#html` and `#markdown` directives, which take effect until the next directive or the end of the current source file.
+Action hypertext is written in Markdown (by default) or HTML, and can be styled using CSS.
+To switch between Markdown and HTML, use the `#markdown` and `#html` directives, which take effect until the next directive or the end of the current source file.
 The style sheet is common for the whole game, and is set using the `#css "MyStyles.css"` directive.
 If there are multiple such directives, the last one encountered takes effect.

 Hypertext can also contain active elements enclosed in square brackets `[]`.
 These evaluate expressions, create active (clickable) text, and allow you to easily introduce a bit of randomness into the game.